Bleeding is the loss of blood. Bleeding may be:

 - Put pressure directly on an outer wound with a sterile bandage, clean cloth, or even a piece of clothing.
 If nothing else is available, use your hand.
 Direct pressure is best for external bleeding, except for an eye injury.

 - If bleeding continues and seeps through the material being held on the wound, do not remove it.
 Simply place another cloth over the first one.
-Be sure to seek medical attention.
+Be sure to seek medical attention right away.

-If continuous pressure has not stopped the bleeding and bleeding is extremely severe, a tourniquet may be used until medical help arrives or bleeding is controllable.
+If continuous pressure has not stopped the bleeding, and bleeding is extremely severe (life threatening), a tourniquet can be used until medical help arrives.

 DO NOT peek at a wound to see if the bleeding is stopping.
 The less a wound is disturbed, the more likely it is that you will be able to control the bleeding.